 Furthermore, an initial architecture for the open data platform has been designed.
 The platform will be based on the Onedata data management system.
 The designed Open Data platform will allow for transparent federation of data between data centers and enable easy publication of data according to specific communities’ policies (e.g. astrophysical data is often private for 1 year to Principal Investigator and then should be made public).

 Using the feedback obtained from the communities in the form of requirement questionnaires, a milestone report M4.1 "Open Data Platform: requirements and implementation plans" is being prepared.
 The report contains information on the requirement collection methodology, overview of the considered research communities and summary of their use cases and requirements.
-Its goal is to ensure that the Open Data Platform will cover all functionality required by the communities with respect to open data policies.
+Its goal is to ensure that the Open Data platform will cover all functionality required by the communities with respect to open data policies.

 Federated Cloud